rfk/wasm-polyfill/README.md

     this, but perhaps it's possible to merge several of these checks together in some cases.

+  * WASM requires that memory be little-endian, but TypedArrays reflect the endianness of the underlying platform.
+We feature- detect endianness and fall back to using a DataView on big- endian platforms.

 Things to do:

   * Enable soft-validation failures, for completeness.